 The following summary consolidated financial data for the years ended December 31, 2015 and December 31, 2016 and the selected balance sheet data as of December 31, 2015 and December 31, 2016 have been derived from our audited consolidated financial statements appearing elsewhere in this prospectus.
+The summary consolidated financial data for the six months ended June 30, 2016 and June 30, 2017 and the selected balance sheet data as of June 30, 2017 have been derived from our unaudited condensed consolidated financial statements appearing elsewhere in this prospectus.
+The unaudited condensed interim consolidated financial statements reflect, in the opinion of management, all adjustments of a normal, recurring nature that are necessary for the fair presentation of the financial statements.
 Our consolidated financial statements appearing in this prospectus have been prepared in accordance with U.S. generally accepted accounting principles, or U.S. GAAP.